GMOD/ucsc-hub-js/README.md

 Class representing an ra file.
 Each file is composed of multiple stanzas, and each stanza is separated by one or more blank lines.
 Each stanza is stored in a Map with the key being the value of the first key-value pair in the stanza.
-The usual Map methods can be used on the stanza, with the exception of `set()`, which takes a single stanza instead of a key and a value. `update()` has also been added to address situations where behavior like the native `Map`'s `set()` is desired.
+The usual Map methods can be used on the file.
+An additional method `add()` is available to take a raw line of text and break it up into a key and value and add them to the class.
+This should be favored over `set()` when possible, as it performs more validity checks than using `set()`.

 #### Parameters